Notify me

 Introduction.

-We start with the essentials of how effective watch logos are designed, followed by the history of watch brand logos, laying the foundations that relate to our next section on the elements of great watch logo design.
+I start by looking at the essentials of how effective watch logos are designed, followed by the history of watch brand logos, laying the foundations that relate to our next section on the elements of great watch logo design.

 Finally I let you in on the secrets of our own logo design for UnconstrainedTime.